 The following guidelines apply to setting up quizzes for these and other scenarios.

 Under a quiz 'Layout' settings, it is possible to set Navigation to Sequential.
 This should be avoided as it only allows the students 1 view of a question and they can never navigate back to it.
 The default (and by far the most commonly used) Navigation selection is Free which allows students to flag questions and return to them if necessary just as they would in a paper exam.
 Changing this setting to sequential may cause student confusion as they are used to the ability to navigate.

 As mentioned above, remotely delivered exams pose a range of challenges to be overcome.
 Some of the technical/practical challenges can be addressed by communicating early with students, clearly outlining expectations, and running practice exams to identify issues before exams.
 From an academic honesty perspective there 4 main challenges:

 The available options for exam delivery are listed below in order of increasing ability to meet these challenges but also in increasing order of potential for technical challenges.
-No academic honesty measures are going to be 100% effective so it is up to instructors to decide what options they feel comfortable with having their students use.
+No academic honesty measures are going to be 100% effective.
+It is up to instructors to decide which challenges to address are most important to them and which of the options below they feel comfortable with having their students use.
 There is also the cost of the service to consider.

-Option 1: Alternative assessment or open-book eClass exam staged over a flexible time block.
+Option 1: No remote monitoring - Alternative assessment or open-book eClass exam staged over a flexible time block.